lettre/lettre.rs/content/post/lettre-0-10.md

 ### Migration from 0.9

-TODO
+* `Transport` API is mostly compatible for most use cases
+* Email builder has been replaced but compatibility methods will be added before 0.10 release

 ## Road to 1.0

-Lettre is now used by several projects, including crates.io itself!
+Lettre is now used by several projects, including crates.io!
 It will be good to have a stable basis for the future.

 The plan is that 0.10 is the release preparing the 1.0 in the following months.
-I'd also want to add more real-world automated testing with actual mail servers (at least postfix).
+I'd also want to add more real-world automated testing with actual mail servers.

 ## After